csspacecoast/www/content/_index.md

 answers to the persistent question of human suffering, Mary Baker Eddy turned wholeheartedly to God when she experienced a critical injury in 1866.
-As she read accounts of Jesus’ swift, powerful healings, a new sense of God, Spirit, as the only reality flooded her thought and healed her.
+As she read accounts of Jesus’ swift, powerful healings, a new sense of God, Spirit, as the true reality flooded her thought and healed her.
 Impelled to understand the Principle behind this experience, she continued to search for and find in the Bible the underlying laws of God that would form the basis of her teaching and practice of Christian Science.